csg-tokyo/jscall/README.md

 the `foo` function is executed with the argument `7`.

-When a Ruby object is passed to a JavaScript function/method, it can call a method on the passed Ruby object.
+When a Ruby object is passed to a JavaScript function/method, you can call a method on the passed Ruby object.

 ```
 Jscall.exec <<CODE